straitm/noe/README.md

 * Have automatic availability of new types of reconstructed objects.
   Most likely only a fixed list of the most commonly used objects will be available.

+# Compiling it

+Check out this repository into a test release (so that you end up with .../test-release/noe/), and then build the test release as usual.

 # Running it